-Economies of scale are very important for some medical products, including in particular Active Pharmaceutical Ingredients (APIs), vaccines, biologics, diagnostic and other medical devices, as well as for some finished pharmaceutical products.
-Normally, exports of products should be permitted, to allow generic manufacturers to achieve more efficient scale economies, and also to serve the needs to countries that do not have a domestic source of affordable medicines.
+Economies of scale are very important for some medical products, including in particular active pharmaceutical ingredients, vaccines, biologics, diagnostic and other medical devices, as well as for some finished pharmaceutical products.

+Normally, exports of products should be permitted, to allow generic manufacturers to achieve more efficient scale economies, and also to serve the needs of countries that do not have a domestic source of affordable medicines.
 In some cases, there will be parallel patents in the export market.
 When there are patents in both the exporting and the importing country, the royalties in the exporting country should either be waived, or reduced by the amount of the royalties paid in the importing market.

-In the August 30, 2003 action by the WTO to implement Paragraph 6 of the Doha Declaration on Public Health, the WTO decided to waive the obligation of the importing country to pay remuneration.
+In the 30 August 2003 Decision by the WTO on the implementation of paragraph 6 of the Doha Declaration on the TRIPS Agreement and Public Health, the WTO decided to waive the obligation of the importing country to pay remuneration.80

-Where a compulsory license is granted for the same products in the eligible importing Member, the obligation of that Member under Article 31(h) shall be waived in respect of those products for which remuneration in accordance with the first sentence of this paragraph is paid in the exporting Member.
-111
+Where a compulsory licence is granted for the same products in the eligible importing Member, the obligation of that Member under Article 31(h) shall be waived in respect of those products for which remuneration in accordance with the first sentence of this paragraph is paid in the exporting Member.

-This element of the WTO decision on Paragraph 6 of the Doha Declaration on TRIPS and Public Health was criticized on the grounds that it is more appropriate for the importing country to determine remuneration than the exporting country.
-The particular approach set out the August 30, 2003 WTO decision will only apply to compulsory licenses issued under the "system" created for exports to a countries that do not have the capacity to manufacture pharmaceuticals.
-It will not apply in general to "non-predominant" exports, or authorizations issued as a remedy to anticompetitive practices.
+This element of the WTO Decision was criticized on the grounds that it is more appropriate for the importing country to determine remuneration than the exporting country.
+The particular approach set out by the 30 August 2003 WTO Decision will only apply to compulsory licences issued under the "system" created for exports to countries that do not have the capacity to manufacture pharmaceuticals.
+It will not apply in general to "non-predominant" exports, or authorizations issued as a remedy to anti-competitive practices.